Democratic Internships and Fellowships

-The office of the Vice Chairman of the Senate Committee on Indian Affairs accepts a limited number of internship and fellowship applicants each year.
-Successful applicants serve during spring (January-May), summer (May/June-August) and fall (September-December) terms.
+Each calendar year, the Office of the Chairman of the Senate Committee on Indian Affairs accepts applications for paid interns and legal fellows to serve alongside Committee staff during spring (January-May), summer (May/June-August), and fall (September-December) terms.

-Given that Vice Chairman Udall is from New Mexico, current and former New Mexico residents are especially encouraged to apply.
-Applicants should send a cover letter, resume, three references and writing sample to firstname.lastname@example.org or to the following address:
+Applicants should send a cover letter, resume, two references, and a writing sample in pdf format to firstname.lastname@example.org or to the following address:

 U.S. Senate Committee on Indian Affairs